 I bring a deep grounding energy to our work together, which comes from a lifetime’s experience of exploring and understanding my own path.

 I work at Spiral on Monday morning and Friday afternoon/evening.
-I will be offering open-ended low cost counselling until July 2018.

 I am in the final year of studying for an MA in Mindfulness-Based Psychotherapeutic Practice at the Karuna Institute.
 I am a trainee member of the UKCP.